 Whether we think the gift is ideal or not, what’s really important is the effort the giver put into it.
 Often the giver has done one or more of these things:

 If you’re wild about chocolate chip cookies and your best friend sends you a box of gourmet cookies by mail, then that gesture would be one of significance to you.
-And you need to express that in your note of thanks.
+And you need to express that in your

 Don't Mention the Specific Amount of Money.